-I am going to start Writing Workshop for the first time this year!
+We are Writing Workshop for the first time this year!
 I took a reading/writing graduate course over the summer which was full of useful information about best practices for writing instruction.
-I am still a little nervous but also excited.
-Writing fell on the back burner last year due to an implementation of a new phonics program.
+Writing fell on the back burner last year due to the implementation of a new phonics program.
 Sad, I know.
 But I hope to do it justice this year with the help of the top two resources.

 The “Cooking Up Small Moments” is a FREEBIE by Sweet Integrations.
 It has great resources for scaffolding idea development to help students choose a topic.
 I plan to use it with each of our “formal” writing pieces and I hope we can get three completely done the first marking period.
 What is the first type of writing you do with your students?

 Math is my favorite!!!
 It was where I felt most confident in my first year, too!
-I do a balance of whole group and small group teaching.
+A balance of whole group and small group teaching is what I have found works best.
 I am replacing my current calendar time with a digital version to free up some wall space.
 I am excited about all of the options this PowerPoint Calendar Math offers!

 We will start small math groups which means introducing centers as well.
 One of my centers will be dedicated to practicing basic addition and subtraction facts.